Car Accident Attorneys Assisting You Throughout Festus

 Missouri is a ‘comparative negligence’ state, and this means that the plaintiff will be required to accept a reduction in damages if they are proven to have been at fault.
 As an example, if an individual is found to be 10% responsible for their car accident, then any damages they are awarded will be reduced by 10%.
 Missouri does not, however, recognize contributory negligence, meaning that the plaintiff can still recover damages if they are found to be slightly responsible.

-Which Damages Can Be Claimed?
+Which Damages Can Be Claimed in a Missouri Car Accident?

 There are a number of damages which can be claimed if the other party is found to be liable.
 These can be used to cover a wide range of costs and expenses, and these include: